KILTprotocol/kilt-workshop-101/attestation.md

 attestation.store(attester).then(data => {
   console.log(data)
 }).then(() => {
-  // the attestation was successfully stored on the chain, so we can create the *AttestedClaim* object
+  // the attestation was successfully stored on the chain, so you can now create the AttestedClaim object
     const attestedClaim = Kilt.AttestedClaim.fromRequestAndAttestation(
       requestForAttestation,
       attestation
     );
-  // Let's copy the result to send it to the claimer console.log(JSON.stringify(attestedClaim)) }).catch(e => {
+  // log the attestedClaim so you can copy/send it back to the claimer console.log(JSON.stringify(attestedClaim)) }).catch(e => {
   console.log(e)